Skip to main content

 Slack

-Status: ✅ Supported (OpenClaw only)
+Status: ✅ Supported (OpenClaw, Hermes)

 Mode: Socket Mode (default) — outbound WebSocket, no public endpoint needed.